FORGE: Foundational Optimization Representations from Graph Embeddings: Initial Analysis of Forge Embeddings

-\textbf{Clustering Visualization: } Figure~\ref{fig:cluster} visualizes these embeddings vectors, projected into two dimensions using PaCMAP~\citep{wang2021understanding}.
-Each dot represents an instance colored by its category.
-As expected, the Mean Readout method loses the global structure leading to arbitrary clusters.
-The Label Propagation performs much better capturing the structure, while some problems and sizes are mixed. \textsc{Forge} embeddings performs the best where each problem domain are separated cleanly.
-Moreover, within each domain, the difference in problem difficulty is also observed from the easy to hard categories.
-Recall that \textsc{Forge} is \textit{not trained} on these instances; but only on MIPLIB.
+\textbf{Clustering Visualization: } Figure~\ref{fig:cluster} visualizes these embeddings vectors projected into 2D using PaCMAP~\citep{wang2021understanding}.
+Each dot is an instance colored by its category.
+As anticipated, the Mean Readout method loses the global structure, resulting in mixed clusters (Fig.~\ref{fig:cluster}-A).
+The Label Propagation captures the structure better, although some mixing of problem types and difficulty levels remains (Fig.~\ref{fig:cluster}-B). \textbf{\textsc{Forge} embeddings performs the best, with distinct clusters for each problem} (Fig.~\ref{fig:cluster}-C).
+Furthermore, within each domain, a clear gradient from easy to hard problems is evident.
+Recall that, \textsc{Forge} is \textit{not trained} on these instances; but on MIPLIB only.